 Supported housing is any housing scheme where housing, support and sometimes care services are provided as an integrated package.
 Some schemes are long-term, designed for people who need ongoing support to live independently, others are short-term, designed to help people develop the emotional and practical skills needed to move into more mainstream housing.
 This can include support with health needs, including mental health, drug and alcohol use, managing benefits and debt, developing daily living skills and accessing education, training and employment.

-At any one time, over 600,000 people rely on supported housing to provide a secure place to live and to offer appropriate care and support.
+At any one time, over 600,000 people in England rely on supported housing to provide a secure place to live and to offer appropriate care and support.

 The purpose of supported housing is to enable people to live as independently as possible within their community, with a real focus on social inclusion.
 Supported housing schemes support a wide range of people, including those who are homeless, people living with mental illness, learning disabilities or recovering from substance misuse, people who have spent their childhood in care, are fleeing domestic violence, or those who are elderly and need extra support to live independently.
 Supported housing services include homelessness hostels, refuges, sheltered housing and long-term accommodation for people with ongoing support needs.